 5. Lollapalooza Effects

-And you need to combine really big things.
+And you need to watch out for when really big ideas combine.